Chris Hill (basketball): College career

 On January 27, 2003, he was named the Big Ten Conference Player of the Week.
 During the previous week, he had had two 20-point performances.
 A month later on February 23, he set the past Big Ten Conference record for single-game three point shots made (10).
 The record remained unmatched until Jon Diebler tied it on March 1, 2011.
-Bryn Forbes finally surpassed the mark on 3/2/2016.
+Bryn Forbes finally surpassed the mark on March 2, 2016.
+Hill led the Big Ten in three point shots made.
+He was co-MVP of the 2002–03 Michigan State Spartans men's basketball team.
+Hill was a 2003 third team Academic All-America selection.
+Hill was a 2003 second team All-Big Ten selection.